Current Students

 • Start from a Good Foundation

-While you can find many resume templates online, we generally recommend starting with a plain MS Word document and following samples to create the format yourself.
+While you can find many resume templates online, we generally recommend starting with a plain Google Doc or MS Word document and the following samples to create the format yourself.
 Templates often have built-in formatting that is more cumbersome to change and displays content in less powerful ways.

-CCPD has created a Word document with minimal (and easy to modify) formatting you can use to build your resume by typing over the content to replace it with your information.
+CCPD has created a Google Doc (accessible to anyone with an SU email address) with minimal (and easy to modify) formatting you can use to build your resume by typing over the content to replace it with your information.
 You will still need to make adjustments to margins, font size and spacing to make the most appropriate use of the space or to rearrange sections to highlight the most important content.
-[Note: This Word document works best on a PC; if you have a Mac, we recommend creating a version using a PC, such as ones found in a campus computer lab.]
+[Note: The Google Doc is “view only,” so just make a copy of it and you can edit it.]

 Target Your Resume